Education

 Jones Center staff are leaders in the Georgia Prescribed Fire Council and the national Coalition of Prescribed Fire Councils.
 These efforts promote the use of prescribed fire and educate the public and policy makers about the valuable role prescribed fire plays in both human health and healthy forests.
 Ichauway hosts a biennial Prescribed Fire and Smoke Management Summit for southeastern state forestry and environmental agency leaders, and the U.S. Environmental Protection Agency.
 Center staff also contribute to the implementation of the Cohesive Strategy, a national fire plan led by the Wildland Fire Leadership Council.

 The Jones Center at Ichauway hosts a biennial Open House for the general public in the spring of odd-numbered years.
 Visitors tour Jones Center facilities and research labs to learn about our research and conservation programs, and participate in wagon tours of our longleaf pine forests and historic buildings.
+Don’t miss this opportunity to delve into the science and management behind one of the nation’s most diverse ecosystems.

 FOLLOW WHAT'S GOING ON AT ICHAUWAY!
 SIGN UP NOW